 An EOB is a statement an issuer sends the enrollee to explain what medical treatments and/or services it paid for on an enrollee's behalf, the issuer's payment, and the enrollee's financial responsibility pursuant to the terms of the policy.

 Understanding your EOB

 In-Network: Doctors, hospitals, clinics, and other health care providers who have a contract with your plan to provide services to you at a discount.

 Out-of-Network: Services from health care providers who don't have a contract with your plan will usually cost you more than those received from an in-network provider.

 Out of Pocket: The total amount that you will pay during a policy period before your plan begins to pay at 100% of the allowed amount.
 This limit may include copayments and deductibles.
 It does not include your premium, charges over allowed amounts, or services that are non-covered.

-Plan's Maximum: This is the specific deductible, coinsurance, or out-of-pocket amount for your plan, and what you may owe cannot exceed these amounts.
+Plan's Limit: This is the specific deductible, coinsurance, or out-of-pocket amount for your plan, and what you may owe cannot exceed these amounts.
 This does not include copayments or non-covered services.